mako-framework/docs/08_learn_more/00_views.md

 Mako also makes it easy to use custom view renderers such as [Twig](http://twig.sensiolabs.org/) or [Smarty](http://www.smarty.net/).

 Registering a custom renderer is done using the ```extend``` method.
-The first parameter is the file extention you want to associate with your custom renderer and the second parameter is the class name of your renderer class.
+The first parameter is the file extension you want to associate with your custom renderer and the second parameter is the class name of your renderer class.

-The renderer will be instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so all dependecies will automatically be injected.
+The renderer will be instantiated by the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so all dependencies will automatically be injected.

 	$this->view->extend('.twig', TwigRenderer::class);